doodeck/bikeshistory/README.md

 https://bikeshistory.firebaseapp.com/

 As of today, it's not writing to the Firebase DB, only to Dynamo.
-The maim reason is much more generous free tier (25 GB).
+The main reason is much more generous free tier (25 GB).

 ## The Web Scraper